Local. Seasonal. Organic. Pastured. Unprocessed. Unpackaged.

 From lunchtime repasts to post-performance nibbles, delicious meals nourish LRT artists.

-Randolyn’s Spanish Torta with Gazpacho (top-left)
+Randolyn’s Spanish Torta (top-left) keeps you going.

 Grilled spice-rubbed lime chicken with various green garden salads.

-Rocky’s zucchini ribbons ratatouille
+Rocky’s zucchini ribbon ratatouille is a company favorite.

 Mike’s Shakshuka with local farm eggs and assorted quick pickles (middle-left)